Last updated: Mar. 29, 2021

 The following is archived material.
 Refer to the federal government for more information.

-The Canada Revenue Agency (CRA) is once again extending the payment deadline for current year individual, corporate, and trust income tax returns, due to the COVID-19 pandemic.
+The Canada Revenue Agency (CRA) is once again extending the payment deadline for 2019 individual, corporate, and trust income tax returns, due to the COVID-19 pandemic.

 The deadline has been extended from Sept.
 1 to Sept.
 30, 2020 and includes tax instalment payments.

 The CRA won’t charge you penalties and interest as long as you pay by the extended deadline of Sept.
 30. This relief includes the late-filing penalty provided you file the return by Sept.
 30.

 “The CRA understands that individuals and businesses might be dealing with difficulties in meeting their financial obligations, including paying tax debts they may have incurred prior to the crisis,” the CRA said in a press release.

 They’re also applying relief to interest on existing tax debts related to individual, corporate, and trust income tax returns from April 1 to Sept.
 30, 2020 and for GST/HST returns from April 1 to June 30, 2020.

 While this measure for existing tax debts doesn’t cancel penalties and interest already assessed on a taxpayer’s account prior to this period, any existing tax debt won’t continue to grow through interest charges during this time.

 Relief from late-filing penalty

 The CRA says the previously extended filing due dates for individual, corporate, and trust income tax returns remain unchanged.